wannabe-space/fresi/README.md

 ## Introduction

-This repository needed only for issues due to Fresi is not open source.
+> This repository needed only for issues due to Fresi is not open source.

+If you want to create a bug or enhancement, please create a new [issue here](https://github.com/wannabe-space/fresi/issues).

 ## Tech Stack